buildsi/build-abi-containers/README.md

 ### Add a Package

+#### Add an Existing Spack Package
-Adding a package comes down to adding a yaml file in the [packages](packages) folder named according to the package (or group) to test.
+Adding an existing package comes down to adding a yaml file in the [packages](packages) folder named according to the package (or group) to test.

+#### Add an Custom Spack Package

+If you want to write a custom package, you can simply create another subfolder in [spack/packages](spack/packages), which is a test repository of packages just for the build here.
+I (@vsoch) found it easiest to put my testing code for such a package in [its own repository](https://github.com/buildsi/build-abi-test-mathclient) and then be able to easily install from GitHub releases.

+#### Package Metadata

 Each package file should include metadata about the package, including versions, libraries, and extra commands to run.